pramsey/pramsey.github.io/_posts/2016-12-05-nrpp-still-doomed.md

 ### Back to High School

-After asking for advice on 'transformation' from the ADMs, Bangert then tells them he needs a "subject matter expert" (at a "decision making level"!) to attend "several" workshops in the summer and a week-long workshop in the fall.
+After asking for advice on 'transformation' from the ADMs, Bangert then tells them he needs a "subject matter expert" (at a "decision making level"!) from **each of them** to attend "several" workshops in the summer and a week-long workshop in the fall.
 So, presumably a manager or director, whose time is sufficently low value that it can be donated to NRSTS for days at a time.

 <img src="{{ site.images }}2016/model-un.png" alt='Model UN' width='371' height='275' />